 Answering questions and listening to other peoples’ answers would earn you coins and tickets, which were then used to buy clothes for customisation.
 You could either get clothes by buying them in the game’s shop, or by playing an extremely chancy game where you have to drop Miis at just the right time to land on the right platforms.
 That game was so unfair, but it was the only way to get special items.
 It was definitely built to encourage micro-transactions.

-You could get some pretty cool clothes for your Mii actually.
+Some of these clothes were pretty cool though.
 For example, there were outfits based on The Legend of Zelda: Breath of the Wild, Splatoon, Fire Emblem Heroes and also Kirby and Super Mario characters.
 I was disappointed that there was never anything related to the Donkey Kong series, but I did enjoy collecting the Nintendo outfits.
 There was even a very cool cross-promotion where a Miitomo-themed Splatfest was held in Splatoon which gave me the cool feeling of all my Nintendo games being connected.

 Overall, it was a really nice little app.
 You’ll notice I say “was” and have been referring to it in the past tense throughout the review and that’s because the service was entirely online and has now been discontinued.
 I hate when that happens.
 Such is the state of modern gaming – enjoy things while you can, you never know when they’ll disappear forever.